What happens to body fat when you shed pounds — do you sweat it out, pee it out or breathe it out? The answer is yes, yes and yes.

 How does your body use energy?
 In more ways than you’d think:

 When you diet, you take in fewer calories than your body needs.
 Because of this deficit, your body turns to fat reserves for energy.

 Your body must dispose of fat deposits through a series of complicated metabolic pathways.

 The byproducts of fat metabolism leave your body:

-“Meanwhile, fat breakdown liberates energy for biological functions and physical activity,” he says.
+“Meanwhile, fat breakdown liberates energy for biological functions and physical activity,” Dr. Burguera says.
 “It also generates heat, which keeps body temperatures normal.”

 Your muscles first burn through stored glycogen for energy.
-“After about 30 to 60 minutes of aerobic exercise, your body starts burning mainly fat,” says Dr. Burguera.
+“After about 30 to 60 minutes of aerobic exercise, your body starts burning mainly fat,” he explains.
 (If you’re exercising moderately, this takes about an hour.)

 Experts recommend at least 30 minutes of cardio two to three times a week.

 They also recommend weightlifting and resistance training.
 Increasing muscle mass may help you burn more calories and raise your basic metabolic rate.